Oregon grape root aka holly-leaf barberry is considered a bitter tonic and a natural antibacterial for dogs.

 This bitter tasting herb naturally slows the growth of bacteria, impacts your dog’s bile production that’s responsible for breaking down fats and oils.
 It also works as an anti-inflammatory that helps to reduce inflammation and swelling.

 It’s an excellent alternative to using goldenseal for your dog since goldenseal is essentially going extinct from over-harvesting.
 Oregon grape root is more common and has a wider range than goldenseal.

 Be sure to also read “How to Use” the herb and DO NOT ignore the precautions for this herb which also follows the list:

-- Respiratory System: This herb is helpful for viral infections and upper respiratory and sinus infections.
+- Respiratory System: like the herb Grindelia, Oregon Grape is helpful for viral infections and upper respiratory and sinus infections.
 A tincture application is recommended for these conditions.

 - MRSA: Studies show that berberine containing plants like this herb contains 5′-MHC which allows antibiotics to have a positive effect on the MRSA cell.
 Often times antibiotics will not work alone on MRSA which is a deadly infection.
 If you suspect your dog has MRSA, work with a holistic vet to use this herb correctly for this condition.